radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 table.
 But perhaps in an app that uses ROM, you don't want to do this.
 Perhaps you want to only fetch _some_ of the records.
 Perhaps you only want to fetch the `id` and `name` columns.
-So ROM leaves it up to us to choose how we would fetch a collection of records from our table.
-In this case, we'll just do the same thing as Active Record: fetch all the records.
+So ROM leaves it up to us to choose how we would fetch a collection of records from our table, leaving it to us to determine how many records and which fields we wnat to fetch.
+In this case, we'll just do the same thing as Active Record: fetch all the records, but only select the `id` and `name` fields.

 In our `app/repositories/project_repository.rb` file, we'll add an `all`
 method: